Zenara

 Skills

-Zenara Health (formerly Intuitive Mental Health) is building a clinical sidecar for modern psychiatry - a platform that runs alongside a clinician's EHR to surface comprehensive patient assessments and track outcomes over time.
+Zenara Health is building Zenara Assist — a clinical sidecar for modern psychiatry that runs alongside a clinician's EHR to surface comprehensive patient assessments, suggest diagnoses, and track outcomes over time.
+At its core is an AI-powered companion that catches clinicians up on patient history and flags what needs a decision before the visit even begins.
 I designed the patient assessment and outcome tracking modules, the clinician dashboard, and the design system.
 The hardest problem wasn't making it beautiful.
 It was making it fast to read in the three minutes before a patient walks in.

 The Problem